survivejs/webpack-book/manuscript/loading/04_javascript.md

 Note especially how the function was transformed.
 You can try out different browser definitions and language features to see how the output changes based on the selection.

+{pagebreak}

 ## Polyfilling Features

 *babel-preset-env* allows you to polyfill certain language features for older browsers.
 For this to work, you should enable its `useBuiltIns` option (`"useBuiltIns": true`) and install [babel-polyfill](https://babeljs.io/docs/usage/polyfill/).
-You also have to perform either `import "babel-polyfill";` in your code or manage it through an entry such as `app: ['babel-polyfill', PATHS.app]`. *babel-preset-env* rewrites the import based on your browser definition and load only the polyfills that are needed.
+You have include it to your project either through an import or an entry (`app: ['babel-polyfill', PATHS.app]`). *babel-preset-env* rewrites the import based on your browser definition and loads only the polyfills that are needed.

 *babel-polyfill* pollutes the global scope with objects like `Promise`.
 Given this can be problematic for library authors, there's [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin, and it avoids the problem of globals by rewriting the code in such way that they aren't be needed.